bryanbuchs/generator-component/README.md

 The `group` and `name` values will be combined to create `component-name` ("MediaVideo", "media-video")

 * `description` - Optional; added as a comment in the story and behavior files
-* `fields` - A list of fieldnames for the component.
-Added to the story args with default values, output in the twig file, and placeholders in the less file.
-If a fieldname is plural ("cards", "people"), it will be treated as an array in story/twig
+* `fields` - An areay of fieldnames for the component.
+Choose a field type for each, and indicate if it is required.
 * `js` - Boolean flag to add a behavior.js file to the component + library
 * `removePaddings` - Boolean flag to remove paddings from the story parameters
 * `decorator` - Boolean flag to wrap the story output in additional markup

+### CLI argument and options

+`yo component group-name --fields=field1,field2 --slots=slot1,slot2 --js`

+Fields:

+* If a fieldname is plural ("cards", "people"), it will be treated as an array
+* If a fieldname begins with "is" or "has" it will be treated as a boolean

 ### Output